stephenwashington/netflix-shuffle/extension/README.md

 A shuffle button for Netflix TV shows.

-To operate, simply navigate to a show on Netflix (e.g. <a href="https://www.netflix.com/title/70153404">Friends</a>, and click the button.
+To operate, simply navigate to a show's page on Netflix and click the extension's button.
 A random episode will play.
+The extension will also work if you access a show by searching, or through the 'Shows You Might Like' feature Netflix has.

-Included is support for 87 shows.
-The extension will silently fail if it's on a show it does not recognize, but I am adding shows all the time.
+The extension will notify you if you are on an invalid page or a page for a show that hasn't been added.
+I am adding shows all the time.
 If there's a show you would like support for, send me a note and I'll add it in the next release.

+==== LIST OF SHOWS ====
 ==== LIST OF SHOWS ====
 30 Rock
 Alias